Shariful134/next-js-first-project/README.md

 - How to apply Link component and how to work that
 - Programmatically navigation
 - notFount customization => not-found.js file create root of your project
+- Css module support => about.module.css file create